 The notes will be called automatically if the Observation Value of the Worst-Performing Market Measure on a Call Observation Date is equal to or greater than its Call Value.
-If the notes are called, you will receive \$10 per unit plus the Contingent Coupon Payment (with Memory) otherwise due on the applicable Call Payment Date.
+If the notes are called, you will receive \$10 per unit plus any Contingent Coupon Payment that may otherwise be due on the applicable Call Payment Date.
+No further amounts will be payable following an automatic call.